 - English Proficiency Tests Like IELTS, C1 Advanced, or TOEFL.
-If you are better in French, then take French Proficiency Tests Like TCF, TEF, DELF, and DALF.
+If you are applying for a French-taught program, you need to submit French Proficiency Tests Like TCF, TEF, DELF, and DALF.

-- Proof that shows that you are financially able to study in Canada.
+- Proof that you have sufficient funds to study in Canada.

-- Remember!
-If you are applying for a Masters or Ph.D. program, you may need to serve two letters of academic reference with previous letters of employment.
-And if you haven’t studied in Canada before, you will need an ECA (Educational Credential Assessment)
+- If you are applying for a Masters in Canada or PhD program, you might be needed to provide two letters of academic reference with previous letters of employment.
+And if you haven’t studied in Canada before, you will also need an ECA (Educational Credential Assessment).

 |Step 1||Get your acceptance letter from the university|

 |Step 2||Pay tuition fee and keep the receipt for the submission|